CLASSIFICATION NO. 086

 Under general supervision, to perform routine para-professional, technical and administrative assignments in human resources administration; to gather and compile data; to prepare, record and maintain human resources records; and to do other work as required.

-The Department of Employee Services provides human resources services to County departments and employees, including employee recruitment and selection, personnel ordinance and policy administration, position classification and compensation, employee training and development, benefits administration, risk management, workers compensation, liability and casualty claims management, human resources information systems, labor relations and collective bargaining.
+The Department of Human Resources provides human resources services to all County departments, including employee recruitment and selection, personnel ordinance and policy administration, employee relations, diversity, position classification and compensation, organizational development, employee training and development, workforce planning, benefits administration, employee wellness, risk management, workers’ compensation, liability and casualty claims management, human resources business systems, labor relations and collective bargaining.

 The Human Resources Assistant is a para-professional classification.
 Incumbents provide administrative support to professional staff and assist with routine tasks in one or more of the specialized human resources functions.